P-371/ASDML.NET.Legacy/SPEC.md

 #### Simple text literals ####

-*Simple text literals* are *text literals* which:
+*Simple text literal*s are *text literals*.
+They:

-* does not contain whitespace character
-* does not contain the following characters: `{}",`
+* can contain only letters, digits and underscores
-* does not begin with the following characters: `@#.`
+* does not begin with a digit
-* cannot be interpreted as a *number literal*

-Quotation marks can be omitted from *simple text literals*: `Hello`
+*Simple text literal*s does not have quotation marks: `Hello`

 ## Basic syntax ##

 ### Groups ###

-In ASDML, *group*s refer to objects or classes in programming languages.
-A *group* name must be a *simple text literal*.
+In ASDML, *group*s refer to objects or classes in programming languages. *Group* names must be *simple text literal*s.
 By default, curly brackets follow the *group* name.
 Let's create an empty window class:

 ``` csharp
 class Window {